enricllagostera/altctrls-info/README.md

 - [Johnny-Five](http://johnny-five.io/) - A JavaScript library for accessing boards and sensors.
 Made by [Bocoup and contributors](http://bocoup.com/).
 License: MIT.
 Price: Free.

-- [Beholder](https://github.com/project-beholder/beholder-detection) - A Javascript library for detecting markers and using them in tangible interfaces and alternative controllers..
+- [Beholder](https://github.com/project-beholder/beholder-detection) - A JavaScript library for detecting markers and using them in tangible interfaces and alternative controllers.
 Made by Peter Gyory and ATLAS Institute.
-- [p5.beholder](https://enricllagostera.github.io/p5.beholder) - A Javascript library for the p5.js system.
-This companion library facilitates the creation of quick tangible interfaces with marker-tracking and computer vision. .
+- [p5.beholder](https://enricllagostera.github.io/p5.beholder) - A JavaScript library for the p5.js system.
+This companion library facilitates the creation of quick tangible interfaces with marker-tracking and computer vision.
 Made by [Enric Granzotto Llagostera](https://enric.llagostera.com.br/).
 License: MIT.
 Price: Free.
 - [Web Gamepad API](https://developer.mozilla.org/en-US/docs/Web/API/Gamepad_API/Using_the_Gamepad_API) - A detailed explanation with examples on how to use gamepads in browsers using Javascript.
 Made by [Mozilla and MDN contributors](https://wiki.developer.mozilla.org/en-US/docs/Web/API/Gamepad_API/Using_the_Gamepad_API$history).
 License: [Available here](https://developer.mozilla.org/docs/MDN/About#Copyrights_and_licenses).
 Price: Free.

 ### Open Projects and 'Making Of's